 I went to a Christmas BBQ at my friend Nicky’s place about five years ago.
 When lunch was dished up I tasted this and immediately downed my plate in search of the recipe.
 Nicky sheepishly fessed up that, actually, her Mother-in-law Lynn had actually made it (and she’d dropped it off for lunch!).
 Being the persevering lass I am I made Nicky get me the recipe, which she duly did.
 Thanks Nic!
 I’ve tweaked the recipe a little over the years (you know me, I can’t help myself) and the recipe below has been a favourite ever since and it regularly accompanies me to BBQs in the summer.
-It keeps for a couple of days and I reckon it takes even better on day two. (more…)
+It’s so quick to make, especially after I found this pressure cooker brown rice recipe.
+Not only that but, It keeps for a couple of days and I reckon it takes even better on day two. (more…)

 Sensational Salads & Veges